Turkish capital bans LGBT events

 Unlike in many other Muslim countries, homosexuality is legal in Turkey, but activists say members of the LGBT community are often subjected to widespread hostility and homophobia.

-Last Wednesday, authorities in Ankara banned a German gay film festival that had been due do open the next day, citing public safety.
+Last Wednesday, authorities in Ankara banned a German gay film festival that had been due to open the next day, citing public safety concerns.

+"Ankara governor's office's grounds for the omnibus ban, including the phrases 'protecting public health and morality,' 'social sensibilities and sensitivities,' 'public security' and 'protection of other people's rights and liberties' are clearly discriminatory.
+This decision legitimizes rights violations and discrimination against LGBTIs," the joint statement said.

+It added: "In our country where discrimination and hate based on sexual orientation and gender identity is rampant, it is the duty of national and local administrations to combat this discrimination and hate."

-Although homosexuality has been legal in Turkey since 1923, the country has one of the worst records of human rights violations against LGBTQ people in Europe, and Turkey's LGBTQ community has been increasingly vocal about violence against members of the community.
+Homosexuality has been legal in Turkey since 1923 but the country has one of the worst records of human rights violations against LGBTQ people in Europe, and Turkey's LGBTQ community has been increasingly vocal about violence against members of the community.

 Istanbul police used tear gas and rubber pellets on LGBTQ supporters who took to that city's streets in June in defiance of a ban on the Gay Pride Festival and Parade.